MeichaoPoliSci/meichao_song.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Meichao Song is a Ph.D. student in Political Science at the University of Texas at Austin, specializing in Comparative Politics and American Politics.
+Her research focuses on the causes and consequences of discrimination and stereotypes against disadvantaged groups—including women—and how these factors shape political behavior among both the mass public and political elites.